(

 DISCLAIMER

-*This content is for informational and educational purposes only.
+This content is for informational and educational purposes only.
 It is not intended to provide medical advice or to take the place of such advice or treatment from a personal physician.
 All readers/viewers of this content are advised to consult their doctors or qualified health professionals regarding specific health questions.
-Neither Dr. Mark Atkinson or sens.ai the publisher of this content takes responsibility for possible health consequences of any person or persons reading or following the information in this educational content.
-All viewers of this content, especially those taking prescription or over-the-counter medications, should consult their physicians before beginning any nutrition, supplement or lifestyle pro
+Neither the author or Sens.ai, the publisher of this content takes responsibility for possible health consequences of any person or persons reading or following the information in this educational content.
+All viewers of this content, especially those taking prescription or over-the-counter medications, should consult their physicians before beginning any nutrition, supplement or lifestyle program.

 Featured